Efficiently Guiding Imitation Learning Agents with Human Gaze: Experiments and Results

-We test GMD and CGL with BCO and find that for 5 out of 6 games, CGL outperforms GMD (columns 4, 6 in Table \ref{tab:bco}).
+We test GMD and CGL with BCO and find that on average across 20 games, CGL outperforms GMD both with 15 minutes and 300 minutes of demonstration data (Fig.~\ref{fig:bco_improv}). \citet{chen2019gaze} propose using a uniform dropout probability of 0.7, whereas we test GMD with nine values similar to the hyperparameters tested with CGL -- 0.001, 0.005, 0.01, 0.05, 0.1, 0.3, 0.5, 0.7, 0.9.
+GMD outperforms CGL in 3 out of 20 games with 15 minutes of demonstration data and 4 out of 20 games with 300 minutes of demonstration data.
 One may expect that convolutional dropout helps generalization by reducing over-fitting.
-However, it is far less advantageous, since the shared-filter and local-connectivity architecture in convolutional layers is a drastic reduction in the number of parameters and this already reduces the possibility to overfit \cite{hinton2012improving}.
-Empirical results by Wu et al. \shortcite{wu2015towards} confirm that the improvement in generalization to test data from convolutional dropout is often inferior to max-pooling or fully-connected dropout.
+However, it is less advantageous since the shared-filter and local-connectivity architecture in convolutional layers is a drastic reduction in the number of parameters and this already reduces the possibility to overfit \cite{hinton2012improving}.
+Empirical results by Wu et al. \cite{wu2015towards} confirm that the improvement in generalization to test data from convolutional dropout is often inferior to max-pooling or fully-connected dropout.